What Is Open Enrollment?

 - Voluntary Long-Term Disability: Begin, decrease, increase, or cancel voluntary long-term disability insurance coverage if you are a Civil Service or Labor-Represented employees or Faculty and P&A working 50-67% time.

 - Child Life Insurance: Enroll in coverage without evidence of insurability, or cancel existing coverage.

 - Additional Employee and Spouse Life Insurance: Decrease or cancel your existing coverage.

 Remember, some benefits can be added or updated throughout the year and you don’t have to wait for Open Enrollment:

-- Retirement savings: enroll in the Optional Retirement Plan or 457 Plan, change your contribution to a voluntary plan, meet with a retirement planner, update beneficiaries
+- Retirement Savings: enroll in the Optional Retirement Plan or 457 Plan, change your contribution to a voluntary plan, meet with a retirement planner, and update beneficiaries

 - Health Savings Account (HSA): change your contribution, as long as you are in the Medica HSA medical plan.
 Email firstname.lastname@example.org to get started.

 - Voluntary Short-Term Disability coverage: enroll in short-term disability, subject to underwriting.